xraypy/xraylarch/doc/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Mac OS, download the `Larch for MacOSX`_ installer above and click it to install Larch.
-There
+For Mac OS, download the `Larch for MacOSX`_ package installer above and click it to
-are two important notes:
+install Larch.
+There are two important notes:

 .. note::